egermano/stylus-spriting/README.md

 Instalation
 -----------

+	npm install stylus-spriting -g

-This tool isn't a final version or a released version, so it is not available in ```npm``` repository.
-But, to use you must install the dependencies.
+To use you must install the dependencies.

 The ```GM Library``` is the only dependence that can't be installed with a ```npm```.